sthaid/proj_diffraction/pololu/README.txt

 - Probably should use about 12V

 ========================================
-Connecting Stepper Motor
+TITLE: Connecting Stepper Motor
 ========================================

-1477 Stepper Motor
+1477 Stepper Motor (from proj_telescope)
 - use wires   BLACK-GREEN   RED-BLUE

 Swapping wires reverses direction of motor.

 ========================================
-Configuring and Testing Stepper Motor
+TITLE: Configuring and Testing Stepper Motor
 ========================================

 Ticgui ...